Online Pen Testing: Introduction

 \begin{theorem} In the prophet setting, there is an algorithm that, given samples $\hat X_1, \hat X_2, \ldots, \hat X_n$ independently drawn from $\D_1, \D_2, \ldots, \D_n$, achieves a competitive ratio of $O(\log n)$. \end{theorem}

 \paragraph{The secretary setting.} Our positive result for the secretary setting states that an $O(\log n)$ competitive ratio is achievable even if we are given no information about $(a_i)_{i=1}^n$ (under a random arrival order).
 Furthermore, if the maximum value $\max_{i \in [n]}a_i$ is given, an $O(\log n)$-competitive algorithm exists even if the arrival order is arbitrary.
+The $O(\log n)$ upper bound for the latter case also follows from a result of~\cite{AAFL96} and the reduction outlined in Remark~\ref{remark:AAFL}.
+Interestingly, we obtain this competitive ratio using a quite different approach; we compare these two algorithms in more detail in Section~\ref{sec:techniques}.

-\begin{theorem}[Secretary setting, upper bounds] In the secretary setting, an $O(\log n)$-competitive algorithm exists in the following two cases: (1) the order is random and the player is given no information; (2) the order is arbitrary and the player is given optimum information. \end{theorem}
+\begin{theorem}[Secretary setting, upper bounds; Theorem 2.3~of~\cite{AAFL96}] In the secretary setting, an $O(\log n)$-competitive algorithm exists in the following two cases: (1) the order is random and the player is given no information; (2) the order is arbitrary and the player is given optimum information. \end{theorem}

 We prove a matching $\Omega(\log n)$ lower bound under settings that are even easier than those in Theorem~\ref{thm:secretary-upper}.

 \begin{theorem}[Secretary setting, lower bounds] In the secretary setting, any algorithm is at best $\Omega(\log n)$-competitive in the following two cases: (1) the order is random and the player is given optimum information; (2) the order is arbitrary and the player is given full information. \end{theorem}